 When you hear the word Idaho you probably think about potatoes right away.
 Idaho is indeed known as the Potato State of America owing to the fact that it is the country's biggest supplier of potatoes.
 Aside from potatoes however, there are so many things to explore and enjoy in Idaho.

-When planning a trip to the state make sure to include the below top 10 tourist attractions in Idaho.
+When planning a trip to the state make sure to include the below top 20 tourist attractions in Idaho.

 Address: Arco, ID 83213

-Accomodation: Where to Stay in Arco
+Accomodation: Where to stay in Arco

 Address: 1 Sun Valley Rd., Sun Valley, ID 83353

-Accomodation: Where to Stay in Sun Valley
+Accomodation: Where to stay in Sun Valley

 Address: Shoshone Falls Park, Twin Falls, ID 83301

-Accomodation: Where to Stay in Twin Falls
+Accomodation: Where to stay near Shoshone Falls

 Address: Yellowstone National Park, Idaho